 An innovative approach to wellness

-We take great care of our residents and are deeply aware of the importance of building resilience in the face of research exposing the risks of burnout amongst neurologists nationally.
+We take great care of our residents and are deeply aware of the importance of building resilience in the face of research exposing the risks of burnout amongst physicians, including neurologists, nationally.
 Stanford Neurology has innovated a robust well-being program for our trainees that is one of the first in the country and presented at the AMA International Conference on Physician Health.
 Learn more about our Neurology Wellness and Mentorship Program.